The Worst Part of the Ice Bucket Challenge Is the People Criticising It

 Do you know what actually happens if you have ALS?

-In the beginning, it’ll feel like old age – unless you’re 27, like Pete Frates was when he was diagnosed.
+In the beginning, it’ll feel like old age—unless you’re 27, like Pete Frates was when he was diagnosed.
 Something will feel different, like you’ve slept in a bed the shape of a trapezoid the night before and that’s why your hands feel sluggish.
 It’ll feel like sore fingers, but you’ll question if it’s even possible for fingers to get sore.
-Then you’ll realise that soreness is actually weakness.
-You’ll go to open a door and despite how much your brain protests – “You can do this!” – you won’t be able to.
+Then you’ll realize that soreness is actually weakness.
+You’ll go to open a door and despite how much your brain protests—“You can do this!”—you won’t be able to.
 Then, holding a knife and fork will become a chore.
-It’ll make you avoid ordering steak – yes, steak.
+It’ll make you avoid ordering steak—yes, steak.
 You’ll start making fashion choices based on which clothes have fewer buckles and buttons.
 You’ll run out of breath shampooing your hair.

 Videos by VICE